Kurt Laurenz Metzler: Life and career

-The garden around his property is now populated with about 50 characters and is also like the garden of Daniel Spoerri and the Tarot Garden by Niki de Saint Phalle, an Artists' Garden in Tuscany, which became known as Arte Ambientale.
+The garden around his property is now populated with about 50 characters and draws comparisons with the garden of Daniel Spoerri and the Tarot Garden by Niki de Saint Phalle, an Artists' Garden in Tuscany, which became known as Arte Ambientale.

-From this period are numerous monumental works in public spaces.
-The sculptures are located in Australia, Germany and the United States.
+From this period, numerous monumental works of his can be seen in public spaces.
+The sculptures are located in Australia, Germany, and the United States.

-1996 Metzler has exhibited in the Baths of Caracalla, in 1997 in Sienna and in 2003 in Milan.
-In 2006, a selection of his works at the Park Hotel on the Bürgenstock was seen at Lake Lucerne too.
-In the same year he participated in the 3rd Swiss Sculpture Triennale in Bad Ragaz and Vaduz, for which he was the technical director, and where he also took part in the first 2 shows.
+In 1996 Metzler exhibited in the Baths of Caracalla in Rome, in 1997 in Sienna, and in 2003 in Milan.
+In 2006, a selection of his works were exhibited at the Park Hotel on the Bürgenstock were displayed at Lake Lucerne as well.
+In the same year he participated in the 3rd Swiss Sculpture Triennale in Bad Ragaz and Vaduz, for which he was the technical director, and where he also took part in the first two shows.

 In 2007, several sculptural works in the context of the Ansbacher Metzler Sculpture Mile in the public space in Ansbach were visible.

 From July to October he took part in the:"Bella Estate Dell'Arte of Milan", showing a traveling exhibition "Nevrotici Metropolitani" at the Milan Central Station square.
 The exhibition was curated by art critic Vittorio Sgarbi and praised by Milan mayor Letizia Moratti.

-A book with many essays by Vittorio Sgarbi, Alberto Bartalini & Franz Jaeger, with photo documentation by Mario Mulas brother of the late art photographer Ugo Mulas, about the "Nevrotici Metropolitani" traveling exhibition was published 2008-2009.
+A book with many essays by Vittorio Sgarbi, Alberto Bartalini, and Franz Jaeger, with photo documentation by Mario Mulas brother of the late art photographer Ugo Mulas, about the "Nevrotici Metropolitani" traveling exhibition was published in 2008-2009.

-Christmas 2009, Metzler, has collocated his touring exhibition "Nevrotici Metropolitani" into the "Piazza Basilica Inferiore" in Assisi.
+For Christmas 2009 Metzler, collocated his touring exhibition "Nevrotici Metropolitani" into the "Piazza Basilica Inferiore" in Assisi.

-In July 2009 in collaboration with Gallery Belvedere Singapore, he designed the sculpture group "Urban People" an exciting and iconic public art installation in the heart of Orchard Road, in front of the ION Orchard and The Orchard Residences in Singapore.
+In July 2009 in collaboration with Gallery Belvedere Singapore, he designed the sculpture group "Urban People" an eiconic public art installation in the heart of Orchard Road, in front of the ION Orchard and The Orchard Residences in Singapore.

-End of summer he participated at the Concert For Viareggio as the only sculptor, with 5 of his works beneath the stage.
+End of summer he participated at the Concert For Viareggio as the only sculptor, with five of his works beneath the stage.
 The idea came from Zucchero "Sugar" Fornaciari, the headliner of the evening along with many other artists and celebrities from the worlds of sport and entertainment.